 Patrick Messier’s approach focuses on what he calls “controlling the pheromones of aesthetics”, i.e. creating objects with an allure so powerful as to trigger an uncontrollable urge to possess them.

 Every piece of furniture that leaves the WETSTYLE factory is a work of art, created in Quebec and assembled with the utmost craftsmanship.
 Behind the artistry is a unique process, research, development, testing, imagination and a team of dedicated innovators and makers.
-The WETSTYLE Design Lab pushes the envelope, bringing together the creative strengths and experience of Mark Wolinsky (President), Édouard Bourgault Parisé (Creative and Marketing Director) and Jaime Vega (Product Designer) to constantly generate fresh ideas, create timeless takes on the classics and produce new designs to elevate the bathroom environment.
+The WETSTYLE Design Lab pushes the envelope, bringing together the creative strengths and experience of Mark Wolinsky (President), Édouard Bourgault Parisé (Creative and Marketing Director), Jaime Vega (Product Designer) and Fredy Albarran (Industrial Design Technician) to constantly generate fresh ideas, create timeless takes on the classics and produce new designs to elevate the bathroom environment.
 Innovation is paramount at WETSTYLE Design Lab, where the latest trends are brought to life in the form of pieces that transform spaces and always inspire.